Supreme Court clears ban on gay conversion therapy

 Liberty Counsel, a Christian legal aid group, had challenged the law, as did other supporters of the therapy.
 They argue that lawmakers have no scientific proof the therapy does harm.

-New Jersey last year became the second U.S. state to ban gay conversion therapy with children and teenagers, and Liberty Counsel also has been fighting that law, which took effect after it was signed by Gov. Chris Christie.
-The group’s litigation counsel, Daniel Schmid, said Monday that the Supreme Court’s refusal to consider a challenge to California’s law, as opposed to issuing a ruling on the merits, has no bearing on Liberty Counsel’s case in New Jersey, which is scheduled to be heard by the 3rd U.S. Circuit Court of Appeals on July 9.
+New Jersey last year became the second U.S. state to ban gay conversion therapy with children and teenagers, and Liberty Counsel also has been fighting that law.
+The group’s litigation counsel, Daniel Schmid, said Monday that the Supreme Court’s refusal to consider a challenge to California’s law, as opposed to issuing a ruling on the merits, has no bearing the New Jersey case, which is scheduled to be heard by the 3rd U.S. Circuit Court of Appeals on July 9.

 California’s law was supposed to take effect last year, but it has been on hold while a pair of lawsuits seeking to overturn it made their way to the Supreme Court.